 My current research interest is how treatment choices for breast cancer surgery are made.
 This includes medical decisions such as whether MRI is beneficial to the woman with a newly diagnosed breast cancer, as well as a study of factors which are important to women when making treatment choices, how well they understand their choices, and the level of conflict they experience with their surgeon.
 Another area of research interest is to identify factors which predict for successful lumpectomy.
 I have studied the impact that multiple surgeries to obtain clear margins, microscopic tumor type, and presentation of the cancer without a mammographic abnormality have on the success of treatment.

 I am the surgical editor of the textbook Diseases of the Breast and a co-author of Breast Cancer for Dummies.
-I currently serve as President of the Society of Surgical Oncology, the professional organization for surgeons who specialize in cancer treatment.
+I was the 2012-2013 President of the Society of Surgical Oncology, the professional organization for surgeons who specialize in cancer treatment.